 Ron Kendall, the executive vice president at Easterly Government Properties, said part of the reason why the government leases so much property ties back to arcane federal obligation and accounting rules that date back to the 1990 Budget Enforcement Act.

-“The government would own a lot more real estate than it does own, but for certain rules that favor leasing because the cost of a lease, only this has to be obligated each year,” as opposed to buying or building a property, where the capital costs have to be available up front.
+“The government would own a lot more real estate than it does own, but for certain rules that favor leasing because of the cost of a lease, only this has to be obligated each year,” as opposed to buying or building a property, where the capital costs have to be available upfront.